The COVID Impact on Litigation

 So — what are the impacts for you as the world of litigation continues to shift dramatically?
 What trends can we expect to continue after the COVID era?
 What does the transition to an almost entirely digital landscape mean for a variety of industries?
 We have insights on each of these questions, and more, to come in a series of blog posts carved out of our interview series with Steve, Cathrine and Fred in major trends.
 Stay tuned for the next installment: What we’ve learned from this crisis, and how we can move forward.

 Need an expert today?
-Explore the Expert ENGINE panel for the thought leadership you need to win your next case!
+Explore the Expert by Big Village network for the thought leadership you need to win your next case!